yomotsu/ZipLoader/readme.md

 When it's done, the zip file is automatically unzipped and `'load'` event will be triggered.

-As the result, you will get `files` property under the instance, that consists of filename and binary data.
+As the result, you will get `files` property under the instance, that consists of filename and binary buffer.

 ```javascript
 var loader = new ZipLoader( './foldername.zip' );